Definition of Available for Sale of Securities

 1. Financial Instruments

-Financial instruments are available for sale for securities issued or sold by companies that require short-term business financing and intend to re-purchase or buy back the securities.
-The securities may be issued as new equity shares or bonds.
-The company is obligated to give interest to the bondholders.
-For shareholders, the company needs to take such a decision or perform so that the value of shares should increase at the buyback time.
+Financial instruments are available for sale for securities issued or sold by companies that require short-term business financing and aim to re-purchase or buy back the securities.
+The company may issue these securities as new equity shares or bonds.
+The company should provide interest to the bondholders.
+For shareholders, the company needs to make such a decision or perform so that the value of shares should increase at the buyback time.
 These securities are classified as liabilities as they intend to repay the financiers.

 2. Investment Securities